guillaumeduhan/tempo-ejp-api/README.md

 ### How to

 Our function generateJSON fetches 2 promises: EJPPromise and TEMPOPromise.
-Data from response are pushed into our 'results' variables everytime a job is scheduled.
+Data from response is pushed into our 'results' variables everytime a job is scheduled.
 Every route is set to serve 'dataJson' as JSON.

 ### Jobs